k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 meteor
 ```

 We create a project named „leproject“ (:guardsman: obviously ur own project name).
 After starting the project with ```meteor``` command we are ready for code.
-The dev environment includes a running mongodb host,  node.js server and live reload with [hotcodepush](http://info.meteor.com/blog/meteor-hot-code-push).
+The dev environment includes a running MongoDB host,  node.js server and live reload with [hotcodepush](http://info.meteor.com/blog/meteor-hot-code-push).
 Meteor also creates some sample files go get you up fast.

 ## App structure